Abott1222/lessons/linked-list.md

                                                                            'C'
 ```

+**QUESTION:** How would a program know it found the last node of a linked list?

 The following code snippet describes traversing a linked list in order to read the `data` attribute of the last node using a recursive function.

 ```javascript